Often, the necessary elements for a strong legal case vary

 Protected Classes

 In cases that involve discrimination, a person often must belong to a protected class.
-While federal law names a number of protected classes, including race, religion and national origin,
+While federal law names a number of protected classes, including race, religion and national origin, the state of California offers even broader protections.

 No comments: